illinois-cs241/assignment-docs/notorious_netfilter.md

 Finally you'll want to return `NF_ACCEPT` to allow the packet to continue on it's journey through the network stack.
 If you wanted to block the packet instead, use `NF_DROP`.
 Try playing around with those options to block specific google ranges.
+Warning: dropping all packets will result in the kernel module also dropping your ssh connection to your vm!
+If this happens, let one of us know so that we can reset your vm.

-To test this, run `dmesg -wH` in one terminal and in other try commands like:
+To test this, run `dmesg -wH` in one terminal and in other terminals, try commands like:
 ```
 ping www.google.com
 wget google.com && rm index.html